-Fake News Gets 18K Facebook Shares: Trump’s $2,260 Social Security Monthly Pmts
+Fake News Gets 18K Facebook Shares: Trump’s $2,260 Social Security Monthly Pay

 Facebook makes it relatively easy to find the trail of fake news making its way around the social sharing website, and Google News makes it even easier to discern the fake news from real news.
-For example, the headline titled “JUST IN: Trump Announces Social Security Recipients Will Now Receive THIS Amount Monthly,” at one point enjoyed a pretty large percentage on the “hot” scale tracked by Story Tide, which reveals the stories at the moment getting the most traction online, including those articles with lots of Facebook shares or overall online attenion.
+For example, the headline titled “JUST IN: Trump Announces Social Security Recipients Will Now Receive THIS Amount Monthly” enjoyed a pretty large percentage on the “hot” scale tracked by Story Tide, which reveals the stories getting the most traction online, including those articles with lots of Facebook shares or overall online attention.

-According to Facebook, the article “JUST IN: Trump Announces Social Security Recipients Will Now Receive THIS Amount Monthly” by www.truthmonitor.com appeared to explode onto Facebook and garner at least 3,123 shares in three hours.
+According to Facebook, the article “JUST IN: Trump Announces Social Security Recipients Will Now Receive THIS Amount Monthly” by www.truthmonitor.com appeared to explode on Facebook and garner at least 3,123 shares in three hours.
 The top reports displayed on Facebook when a Facebook user searches for information about President Trump and Social Security also includes the article with a similar title, ” BREAKING: Trump Just Announced EVERY Social Security Recipient Will Now Get THIS Much Monthly.”
-That article was published by conservativefighters.com and received in 18 hours a whopping 7,468 shares on Facebook.
+That article was published by conservativefighters.com and received a whopping 7,468 shares on Facebook in 18 hours.

 How GOP, Trump Will Take Backdoor Route To Slash Social Security, Medicare via @forbes https://t.co/bod8e6i68f